Bayesian Nonparametric Inference for "Species-sampling" Problems: Proof of Theorem

 Since $\log(\alpha/\hat{\alpha}_n^0) = o_p(1)$ uniformly over $Z_{n,\alpha}\in A_n$, we have shown that

 It follows that

 Thus,

-By the arguments in Proposition~\ref{pro:gxg-herv-4yh}, the denominator in the previous expression is always greater than a constant with probability $1 + o(1)$, while the numerator goes to zero because by the same arguments that we used for instance in the proof of Proposition~\ref{pro:5i7-gs99-awg}.
+By a Taylor expansion of $\ell_n$ near its maximizer, it can be seen that the denominator in the previous expression is always greater than a constant with probability $1 + o(1)$, while the numerator goes to zero because by the same arguments that we used for instance in the proof of Proposition~\ref{pro:5i7-gs99-awg}.
 In summary, we have shown that for every sequence $(r_n)$ going to infinity